microsoft/rnx-kit/text/0002-react-native-standard-api.md

 ## Adoption strategy

-> TODO: If we accept this proposal, how will existing developers adopt it?
-Is
-> this a breaking change?
-Can we write a codemod?
-Should we coordinate with
-> other projects or libraries?
+We will be following the crawl-walk-run methodology:

-In what we would call "phase zero", only one module will be implemented so that the tooling and infrastructure can be build and flows can be set up.
-This is to allow for multiple teams and developers to work discretely on the specific modules that they are interested in, removing most of the friction of the devloop to enable contributors to just focus on producing code.
+- **Crawl stage:** Only one module will be implemented so that the tooling and infrastructure can be built and flows can be set up.
+We want to evaluate whether things up to this point still make sense and adapt if otherwise.
+  Additionally, the infrastructure should allow for multiple teams and developers to work discretely on the specific modules that they are interested in, removing most of the friction to enable contributors to just focus on producing code.

-In "phase one", one or more modules will be adopted as experimental within a few selected production apps to validate the concept and implementation.
+- **Walk stage:** One or more modules will be adopted as experimental within a few selected production apps to validate the concept and implementation.
+This implies that we have worked out what modules to prioritize by this stage.

-The "phase two" will be decided once we have as a good level of confidence on the viability of this proposal.
-In this phase, documentation on how to use this new set of modules will be prepared to help developers leverage them to bring their Web code to other native platforms.
+- **Run stage:** By this stage, we aim to have a good level of confidence on the viability of this proposal.
+Documentation on how to use this new set of modules will be prepared to help developers leverage them to bring their web code to native platforms.

 ## Unresolved questions